New to Telerik Document ProcessingStart a free 30-day trial

 #N/A

 Value Not Available Error occurs when a function cannot produce a valid output.
-For example, passing the MODE function (MODE function returns the most frequently occurring or repetitive value in an array or range of data) the arguments 1, 2, 3 will cause the #N/A error because each of the numbers appears exactly once and, therefore, the set of numbers does not have a mode: =MODE(1,2,3).
+For example, passing the MODE function (MODE function returns the most frequently occurring or repetitive value in an array or range of data) the arguments 1, 2, 3 causes the #N/A error because each of the numbers appears exactly once and the set of numbers does not have a mode: =MODE(1,2,3).

 #NULL

 Null Error occurs when the two cell ranges passed to an intersection operator do not intersect.
-For example, the value =A1:A2 B1:B2 returns null error since the two ranges to not have cells in common.
+For example, the value =A1:A2 B1:B2 returns a null error because the two ranges do not have cells in common.

 Not finding the help you need?